decaffeinate/decaffeinate/README.md

    switch to JS.
 Atom has mostly moved to JavaScript using decaffeinate, so this build runs on an earlier revision that was primarily CoffeeScript.
-2. <a id='correctness-note'></a>Some CoffeeScript tests are disabled because they are difficult to fix and test cases that do not seem to come up in real-world code.
+2. <a id='correctness-note'></a>Some CoffeeScript tests are disabled because they are difficult to fix and test situations that do not seem to come up in real-world code.
 The Vimium test suite has also been modified slightly to work around a correctness issue.
 See
    [How decaffeinate approaches correctness][correctness-issues] for full details.